 Make The Poolish The Night Before:

 First start out by making the poolish.
-A poolish is a sourdough pre-ferment.
+A poolish is a sourdough pre-ferment or bulk ferment.
 It is also known as a mother dough.

 In the sourdough class, this poolish can be morphed into 5 plus recipes.
 It’s a great way to extend the life of your dough.